Website icon Xpert.Digital

 2. Existing database

 AI relies heavily on data.
-Companies that have already built a solid data infrastructure and continuously collect data are better able to implement AI applications quickly and efficiently.
+Companies that have already built a solid data infrastructure and continuously collect data are better positioned to implement AI applications quickly and efficiently.
 Companies that are still at the beginning of their data strategy must first invest in data management and preparation before they can benefit from AI applications.

-3. Complexity of processes
+3. Complexity of the processes

-4. Cost and ROI
+4. Costs and ROI

 Investment costs